oxford-pharmacoepi/DiagnosticsExplorerTemplate/README.md

 ## Deploy the shiny app to shinyapps.io

-For the next step you previously had to connect your R session to shinyapps.io
+For this step you previously had to connect your R session to shinyapps.io

 1. Click the publish icon on the top-right of the local shiny app.
 2. Select all the files (by deafult everything is selected).